vadagama/messenger-system-design/README.md

 # Capacity estimation and constraints
 ## Bandwidth
 Lets assume that we have 3M DAU and every user sends 10 messages per day.
+We also have groups and channels.
 This means that we will have the following amount of requests:
 - Total personal messages per day: 3M * 100 = 300M
 - Total personal messages per second: 300M / 86400 = 3500 RPS * 2 (for reading and writing) = 7000 RPS